Barbarian

 -

-Roll one additional weapon damage die when determining the extra damage for a critical hit with a melee attack.
+You can roll one additional weapon damage die when determining the extra damage for a critical hit with a melee attack.

 -